RJPearson94/terraform-provider-twilio/docs/resources/serverless_variable.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID of the environment variable is deployed into.
+- `service_sid` - (Mandatory) The serverless service SID to associate the environment variable with.
 Changing this forces a new resource to be created
-- `environment_sid` - (Mandatory) The Environment SID of the environment variable is managed under.
+- `environment_sid` - (Mandatory) The serverless environment SID to associate the environment variable with.
 Changing this forces a new resource to be created
-- `key` - (Mandatory) The key of the environment variable
+- `key` - (Mandatory) The environment variable key
-- `value` - (Mandatory) The value of the environment variable
+- `value` - (Mandatory) The environment variable value

 ## Attributes Reference